Pentax K-1 vs Sony RX1R II

 |12.||Sony A7R III||Y||stereo / mono||Y||Y||micro||3.1||Y||Y||Y|

 |14.||Sony A7R II||Y||stereo / mono||Y||Y||micro||2.0||Y||Y||-|

 Studio photographers will appreciate that the Pentax K-1 (unlike the RX1R II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the K-1 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The RX1R II is a recent model that features in the current product line-up of Sony.
-In contrast, the K-1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the K-1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the K-1 was succeeded by the Pentax K-1 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Pentax and Sony websites.

 So what is the bottom line?
 Is the Pentax K-1 better than the Sony RX1R II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - High quality composites: Can combine several shots after pixel-shifting its sensor.

 - More dynamic range: Captures a larger spectrum of light and dark details (0.7 EV of extra DR).